-Last week, React Presents, an SFX-owned concert promoter, announced plans to move its massive EDM festival, Spring Awakening, from Soldier Field to Jackson Park.
-The move kicks off festival season not only in that Spring Awakening is Chicago’s first festival of the year; it’s also the latest to plant roots in a public park—an increasingly controversial trend in the city's ballooning concert market.
+Last week, concert promoter React Presents announced plans to move its massive electronic music festival, Spring Awakening, from Soldier Field to Jackson Park.
+The festival is the latest to plant its roots in a Chicago public park, an increasingly controversial trend in the city's ballooning concert market.

-This will, of course, cause some hubbub.
-While Spring Awakening has fast become one of Chicago's more grating festivals, its saving grace was that it happened more or less out of the way.
-But with Soldier Field hosting the Copa America soccer tournament in June, Spring Awakening’s tanklike subwoofers could occupy Jackson Park for nearly three weeks this summer (setup to takedown spans from May 30 to June 16, according to an application obtained by Chicago; the festival runs from June 12 to 14).
-If it rains (likely), the park could be out of commission for longer.
-And those residents not affected by weeks of lost park access may be by noise bleed in neighboring Kenwood, Hyde Park, and Grand Crossing — charges that got Riot Fest chased from Humboldt Park last year.
+While Spring Awakening is known as one of Chicago's more raucous festivals, its remote location has shielded it from noise and neighbor complaints.
+But with Soldier Field hosting the Copa America soccer tournament in June, Spring Awakening could occupy Jackson Park for nearly three weeks, from May 30 to June 16 including setup and teardown, according to an application obtained by Chicago.
+If it rains, the park could be out of commission for longer.
+Even those residents who don't use Jackson Park could experience noise bleed in neighboring Kenwood, Hyde Park, and Grand Crossing — charges that got Riot Fest removed from Humboldt Park last year.

-Of course, Jackson Park could need Spring Awakening as much as Spring Awakening needs Jackson Park.
-The park is currently hearing proposals for a $10 million visitors center, and an $8 million habitat restoration— partially funded with Park District money—is underway.
-Revenues from a major festival could help.
-Lollapalooza pays $1.5 million annually to use Grant Park, and throws in a percentage of total revenues surpassing that amount (13.5% this year).
-For its hold on Northerly Island’s FirstMerit Bank Pavilion, Live Nation pays the city $300,000 annually, a chunk of concessions revenue, and $1.25 a ticket ($37,500 a sold-out show).
-The fees in Jackson Park wouldn’t be nearly as high, but for a potential site of Obama’s presidential library, a fraction of that would be consequential.
+On the other hand, a major music festival could be a financial boon to Jackson Park, a potential site of the Obama Presidential Center.
+The park is currently hearing proposals for a $10 million visitors center, and an $8 million habitat restoration, funded partially with Park District money, is already underway.
+Festival revenues could help: Lollapalooza pays the city $1.5 million annually for its lease on Grant Park, in addition to a percentage of total revenues surpassing that amount (13.5% this year).
+For its right to book concerts at Northerly Island, Live Nation pays City Hall $300,000 annually, a portion of concessions revenue, and $1.25 a ticket, or $37,500 for a sold-out show.